JuliaHsu/Data-Mining/HW1_KNN/README.md

 3. Validation: Use cross validation to find the best K.

 ## Conclusion
 The k nearest neighbor classification was introduced in this assignment, which provided me a better view and concept on classification and data mining.
-I have learned how to deal with text document and create tf-idf; in addition, the cross validation allows me to test my algorithms and tune the parameter, which is very helpful.
+I have learned how to deal with text document and create tf-idf; in addition, the cross validation allows me to test my algorithms and tune the parameter, which is very helpful.<br>
 (This project was assigned at the first class; mainly to help students have a better overview on Data Mining.)

 ## Rank and accuracy score on leaderboard
+10<br>
-10/ 0.86
+0.86